Top Priorities for Calling & Texting

 Every cycle, we work to increase the amount of phone numbers we have in our system, and we encourage students to provide consent to text.

-If you’re considering adding text messages to your communications plan, make sure to review our text messaging policy.
+If you’re considering adding text messages to your communications plan, make sure to review our texting policy.